YOUR VISIT

 Children under 5 go free on trains on our standard timetable and there is plenty of room on standard days to bring your pushchair, you can even take them up the ramp and on the train with you and store them in the vestibule.
 We can even accomodate most double pushchairs on most days!

-GREAT ACCESS FOR WHEELCHAIRS
+ACCESS FOR WHEELCHAIRS

-Access to and around the Museum of Scottish Railways is available at all times.
+Museum of Scottish Railways at Bo’ness

 DOGS ARE WELCOME